 So where exactly do you start with teaching your dog commands?
 While taking a class may be beneficial for you and your pup, there are many dog training commands you can teach your dog right at home.
 Below, we’ve listed the best list of dog commands you and your pup are guaranteed to enjoy.

-Teaching your dog to sit is one of the most basic dog commands to teach your pup, thus making it a great one to start with.
+Teaching your dog “sit,” one of the most basic dog commands, is a great one to start with.
 A dog who knows the “Sit” command will be much calmer and easier to control than dogs who aren’t taught this simple command.
-Additionally, the “Sit” command prepares your dog for harder commands such as “Stay” and “Come.”
+Additionally, the “Sit” command prepares your dog for more advanced commands such as “Stay” and “Come.”

 - Hold a treat close to your dog’s nose.